PX4/PX4-user_guide/en/assembly/quick_start_pixhawk4.md

 ## SD Card (Optional)

-SD card is needed to upload missions in order to fly in mission mode and to log flight details which can be extracted after flight for analysing any issues faced during flight.
+SD card is needed to upload missions and to log flight details which can be extracted after flight.
 Insert SD card in Pixhawk 4 as shown below.

 ![Pixhawk 4/SD Card](../../images/pixhawk4_sd_card.png)